-The acidity of the apple combined with the sweetness often leads to digest complaints.
+The acidity of the apple combined with the sweetness often leads to digestive complaints.
 Since chinchillas are so sensitive, even a moderate amount of apple can cause significant issues.

 We only recommend providing your chinchilla with an apple slice or so a week.
 This may seem like an incredibly small amount, but it isn’t wise to increase this.
-Some chinchillas may not even be able to withstand that much apple.
+Some chinchillas may not even be able to withstand that much.

 Your chinchilla may not tolerate any apples due to an overly sensitive digestive system.
 Most chinchillas have some sort of digestive problem, so this isn’t as rare as you might think.
-Be sure to monitor your chinchilla’s wellbeing after feeding them an apple piece.
-If they show digestive symptoms, you may not want to provide them with any more apples.
+Be sure to monitor your chinchilla’s well-being after feeding them an apple piece.
+If they show signs of digestive issues, you may not want to provide them with any more apples.

 Their digestive systems can also change over time.
 Therefore, your chinchilla may handle apples during the first part of their life, only to develop a problem later.
 Don’t assume that your chinchilla isn’t sensitive to apples just because they ate them once and were fine.

 How Often Can Chinchillas Have Apples?

 Preferably, it is best to spread out any apple that your chinchilla eats throughout the week.
 You don’t want them to consume it all at once because this may cause digestive problems.
 It is almost always best to provide them with small amounts spread over a longer period.
 You may feed them a slice of apple one day and then another a few days later.